TheSoundCoder/GameChatBalancer/Manual.md

 You can assign applications to the **chat** (yellow) or **game** (green) category by **dragging and dropping** them from the list of **available programs** (blue). ([see Video](https://github.com/TheSoundCoder/GameChatBalancer/edit/master/README.md#pictures--video))

 If a program you want to assign is not listed in the blue area:
-- start the program
+- **start the program**
-- press the refresh icon below the listbox
+- press the **refresh icon** below the listbox
 - assign the program via drag & drop

-If you want to switch the sides (or messed up ground and power during the built) you can invert the functionality by chacking the **"Invert" checkbox** in the Hardware properties.
+If you want to switch the sides (or mixed up ground and power wires during the built) you can invert the functionality by checking the **"Invert" checkbox** in the Hardware properties.

 ![](https://github.com/TheSoundCoder/GameChatBalancer/blob/master/assets/Manual/GCB_settings_slider.png)